-The area harvested each year is less than one-half of one percent of Canada’s 347 million hectares of forest, significantly smaller than the areas damaged by insects and burned by fires each year.
+The area harvested each year is less than half of 1% of Canada’s 347 million hectares of forest, significantly smaller than the areas impacted by insects and burned by fires each year.

 Why is this indicator important?